blaccerik/tft/README.md

 Disclaimer!
 * Current version of yolo3 can only find champions and not items.
 I'm working on a updated version
 * Current prediction algorithm only factors in your champions and /items.
 Since set 5.5 was recently released I dont have enough data to train nn which factors in other players builds, but it shouldn't make that big of a diffrence

+Before you run it make sure that the paths to files are correct!
+Open the following files and on the top there should be "C:/Users/theerik/PycharmProjects/tft/ xx / xx" line
+change it to the path where you have it stored.
+For example in Champions.py
+link = "C:/Users/theerik/PycharmProjects/tft/data/champions_store/edited" => link = "C:/Users/your_user/tft/champions_store/edited"
+Files:
+static_data.py
+Champions.py
+Champions_pic.py
+Champions.py
+Items.py
+screen.py
+Templates.py
+Also make sure you have all the needed modules installed:
+mss
+numpy
+cv2
+pyautogui
+difflib
+pytorch(torch)

 How to use:
 * find interface.py file and run it, it should take some time to load but thats okay